 - Supplementary Feeding: Generally, any fish needs much more feed than what is available in the pond or tank.
 However, Tilapia fish can be fed with artificial feed and floating pelleted feed.
 A commercial feed with a Feed Conversion Rate of 1.25 to 1.5 is ideally preferred.

 - Manuring: Organic Manuring may be applied in monthly instalments @ 900-1000 kg/ha and inorganic fertilization may be applied at monthly intervals alternating with organic Manuring.
 However, the monthly rate of fertilization will depend on pond productivity and the growth of the Tilapia fish.
 Make sure that excess fertilization does not take place which may result in eutrophication.

 - Monitoring: Periodical monitoring of the fish to be carried out for disease incidence and growth.
 Records for day to day management of the pond are to be kept for inspection.

 - Harvest: Harvesting of the Tilapia fish is generally done at the end of 5 to 6 months when the fish attains an average weight of 500 to 600 grams in 5-6 months.
 A production of 8 – 10 tons/ha can be obtained in one crop of 6 months.

 Harvesting should be done by partial dewatering and repeated netting.
-Based on the market demand fish farmers can sell the live fish to market or can be frozen and export to international markets.
+Based on the market demand, fish farmers can sell the live fish to the market or can be frozen and exported to international markets.

 Source: Agriculture Nigeria